 ADS underscores the Singapore government's commitment to fight against the use of drugs in sports.

 The Singapore Ice Skating Association (SISA) has adopted the ADS anti-doping rules and also the ISU Anti-Doping Code.
 In full support and eradication of doping in skating in Singapore, Singapore Ice Skating Association will endeavour to carry out the following:

 1. Recognise and accept Anti-Doping Singapore as the National Doping Organisation designated by the Singapore Government as having responsibility for all doping matters relating to sport in Singapore;

 2. Accept the Anti-Doping Policy of Singapore, the ADS and ISU Anti-Doping Rules, both of which are established in accordance with the WADA Code, as the basis for the fight against doping in sport;

 3. Adopt the ADS, ISU and ADS Anti-Doping Rules either directly or by reference into our governing documents, constitution and/or rules and regulations, and which shall have binding force and effect on our members and Participants;

 4. Agree to observe, abide by and implement the provisions of the Anti-Doping Policy of Singapore, the ADS and ISU Anti-Doping Rules in respect of our affairs and activities.

 As the governing body of skating in Singapore, we urge you to join us in adopting ADS and ISU best practices in support towards a drug-free skating community.

 To view SISA Statement of Policy, please click here.

 For SISA Communication, please click here.

 For more information please visit the World Anti-Doping Agency (WADA) and International Skating Union website.

-With Effect from 1 Jan 2019, please click here for the 2019 Prohibited List by WADA and click here for the summary of Major Modification and Explanatory Notes.
+With Effect on 1 Jan 2020, please click here Prohibited List by WADA and summary of Major Modification and Explanatory Notes.

 For Medication Guidance, you may visit Globaldro or Asada.